 It is important to use a full range of motion when doing overhead presses.
-You'll see many people at the gym only going half-way down, but by doing this you are again putting most of the emphasis on to the front deltoids (as well as the triceps).
+You'll see many people at the gym only going halfway down, but by doing this you are again putting most of the emphasis on the front deltoids (as well as the triceps).
 To engage the side delts more fully you need to bring your hands all the way down, close to shoulder level.

-The standing side lateral raise is a fantastic exercise which really brings out the side head of the deltoids and creates truly wide shoulders.
+The standing side lateral raise is a fantastic exercise that really brings out the side head of the deltoids and creates truly wide shoulders.
 It can be done with either dumbbells or cables.
 Cables have the advantage of keeping constant tension on the muscles, but dumbbells are excellent too.

 Lateral raises can also be done bending forwards, which targets the rear deltoids more.
-Or alternatively you could do face pulls to target this area.
-Face pulls provide a good level of stimulation to many of the muscles of the upper back as well, and they are an excellent, if somewhat underrated exercise.
+Or alternatively, you could do face pulls to target this area.
+Face pulls provide a good level of stimulation to many of the muscles of the upper back as well, and they are an excellent if somewhat underrated exercise.

 Then as you start to lift, lead with the elbows and keep your little fingers high, so that this finger is at least as high as the rest of your hand when you reach the top position.
 Stop when your upper arms are parallel to the floor, as going higher than this only takes the tension off the shoulders and puts it onto the trapezius.

-And here he demonstrates the bent-over lateral raise:
+Sean Nalewanyj demonstrates the bent-over lateral raise:

-Sets, Reps and Frequency
+Sets, Reps, and Frequency

 Train your shoulders twice per week for best results, but once every 5 days or so will work great too.
 So you might do standing barbell presses and lateral raises in one workout and seated dumbbell presses and bent-over laterals (or face pulls) in the other.
-That's all you need to build a really great pair of shoulders—wide, round and powerful looking.
+That's all you need to build a really great pair of shoulders—wide, round, and powerful looking.

-Focus On Progression
+Focus on Progression

 Progressive overload is the most important factor required to gain muscle mass, and training your shoulders is no different.
 So focus on increasing the weights you are using over time.
-Of course you can’t keep increasing them indefinitely, and trying to do so will only lead to setbacks.
+Of course, you can’t keep increasing them indefinitely, and trying to do so will only lead to setbacks.

-And Eat Right Too
+Eat Right and Rest

-You’ll also need to ensure you are eating a good muscle building diet, consisting of a moderate calorie surplus, plenty of protein, some carbohydrates, good fats and lots of fruit and vegetables.
+You’ll also need to ensure you are eating a good muscle-building diet, consisting of a moderate calorie surplus, plenty of protein, some carbohydrates, good fats, and lots of fruit and vegetables.
 Assess the results you are getting and adjust accordingly.

 If you are not gaining muscle size, eat more.
 But if you are gaining too much fat you'll need to cut down a bit.

-And get sufficient rest and sleep too.
+Get sufficient rest and sleep too.
 Remember you grow when you are resting, not when you are training.

 So that's how you build wide, round shoulders in the fastest, most efficient way possible.
 It isn’t that difficult, and if you put in the required amount of effort you will see the results you want.
 Best of luck.